 SupportiveWe support owners in the off-hours (when training is "not in session").

 InvolvedWe work with all members of the household.

 Simplified & CustomizedWe plan training around the owner's schedule and require only 15 min/day follow-up practice.

 Continued TrainingAdditional programs / group sessions offered after in-home training.

-Lifetime InvestmentWe follow-up & are invested in owner's success long-term.
+Lifetime InvestmentWe follow up & are invested in the owner's success long-term.